WHEB Listed Equity (Corporate Activity)

 SRI / Ethical Overview

-Our responsible ownership strategies apply to equity assets in all geographic regions.
+Our ESG integration principles apply to equity assets in all geographic regions.

 SRI Policies (Primary strategy in bold)